 The city maintained some cash surpluses even during the peak of its capital spending program.
-One example among major projects was the ring roads (Yokohama Ringed Northwest Line), which started operating in 2020.
-The city currently handles other ring road constructions.
-In the coming few years, we expect its capital spending to stabilize to around ¥200 billion (general account) annually.
-Other major projects include new redevelopment projects to host the flower show in fiscal 2027, infrastructure reinforcements and expansions such as wharf and railways.
-We could potentially expect additional infrastructure spending with the redevelopments of its waterfront area which was the candidate site for hosting the integrated resort until the plan was withdrawn.
+An example of a major project was the ring roads (Yokohama Ringed Northwest Line), which started operating in 2020.
+The city is currently handling other ring road constructions.
+In the coming few years, we expect its capital spending to stabilize to around ¥200 billion (general account) annually for fiscal 2023 and 2024.
+Other major projects include new redevelopment projects to host the flower show in fiscal 2027, and infrastructure reinforcements and expansions such as the wharf and railways.
+We could potentially expect additional infrastructure spending with the redevelopment of its waterfront area, which was the candidate site for hosting the integrated resort until the plan was withdrawn.